fractalf/Vaporizer2/LINUX_BUILD.md

 build the synth:
 `CONFIG=Release make -j8 -C ./VASTvaporizer/Builds/LinuxMakefile/`

+"8" - is the nimber of CPU cores here, replace it with yours

 binaries shall be in: `./VASTvaporizer/Builds/LinuxMakefile/build/`

 1. At the first run check "disable GFX" in Preset->Settings tab, there is a GUI performance issue ATM.